-Dalton Investments LLP ("Dalton") is an independent investment boutique established in Santa Monica, California in 1999.
-Dalton manages US\$3.9bn (as at 31 January 2018) in strategies focused on Asian, global and emerging market equities, and high-yield fixed income.
+Dalton Investments LLC ("Dalton") is an independent investment boutique established in Santa Monica, California in 1999.
+Dalton manages US\$3.6bn (as at 31 January 2019) in strategies focused on Asian, global and emerging market equities.
 The firm is independently owned by its founders, each of whom has over 30 years of investment experience.

 Dalton's Asia strategies are managed by James B. Rosenwald III, co-founder of Dalton Investments and noted authority on Asia equity investment.
-He is supported by multi-cultural, multi-lingual analyst teams located in Los Angeles and Tokyo and a dedicated Asia trader based in Los Angeles.
+He is supported by multi-cultural, multi-lingual analyst teams located in Los Angeles and Tokyo and dedicated Asia traders based in Los Angeles.
+Dalton is in the process of opening up an office in Mumbai (regulatory license pending).
 Dalton follows a disciplined value investment process to identify good businesses trading at a significant discount to intrinsic value and whose management share an alignment of interest with shareholders.